-Figure 26.
+Figure 27.
 Update User page

 3. Enter the current password of the user account, and then the new password as required.
+The minimum password length is seven characters and it must include at least one letter and one digit.
 Then, click Apply.